pridkett/patrick.wagstrom.net/posts/2013-10-06-Hacking-JazzHub-Projects-From-the-Command-Line.markdown

 Setting up lscm
 ---------------
 By this point you should have project on JazzHub and also downloaded a copy of the RTC client for your machine.
-You'll need to unpack the archive somewhere, in my case I just unpacked it to `/Applications/RTC-4.0.4`.
+You'll need to unpack the archive somewhere, in my case I unpacked it to `/Applications/RTC-4.0.4`.
 You'll find a file hierarchy that looks a little like this:

 ```
 :::text